slackapi/bolt-js/docs/_tutorials/getting_started.md

 ---

-### Setting up events
+### Setting up events {#setting-up-events}
 Your app behaves similarly to people on your team — it can post messages, add emoji reactions, and listen and respond to events.

 To listen for events happening in a Slack workspace (like when a message is posted or when a reaction is posted to a message) you'll use the [Events API to subscribe to event types](https://api.slack.com/events-api).
 For this guide, we are going to be using [Socket Mode](https://api.slack.com/apis/connections/socket), our recommended option for those just getting started and building something for their team.

 > 💡 Socket Mode lets apps use the Events API and interactive components without exposing a public HTTP endpoint.
 This can be helpful during development, or if you're receiving requests from behind a firewall.
 HTTP is more useful for apps being deployed to hosting environments (like [AWS](/bolt-js/deployments/aws-lambda) or [Heroku](/bolt-js/deployments/heroku)), or apps intended for distribution via the Slack App Directory.
-To continue this setting up guide with HTTP, head over [here](/bolt-js/tutorial/getting-started-http#setting-up-events).
+To continue this setting up guide with HTTP, head over [here](/bolt-js/tutorial/getting-started-http#setting-up-events-with-http).

 Okay, let's enable Socket Mode: